google/patents-public-data/models/claim_breadth/README.md

 run the scripts in this repository.
 For more info, see the blog post mentioned above.
 Please note that all of the commands below will incur charges on your GCP account.
-Most of the commands can be run for less than a dollar at current prices, but hyperparamter tuning can easily become very expensive if you run many trials.
+Most of the commands can be run for less than a dollar at current prices, but hyperparameter tuning can easily become very expensive if you run many trials.
 Consider setting [billing alerts and limits](https://cloud.google.com/billing/docs/how-to/budgets) before running any of the commands below.